Scores Of Children Abducted From Islamic Seminary In Nigeria - UrduPoint

 The state government, in a series of tweets, said the attackers had released 11 of the pupils who were "too small and couldn't walk" very far.

+The kidnappings in northwest and central Nigeria are complicating challenges facing President Muhammadu Buhari's security forces, who are battling a more than decade-long insurgency in the northeast.

-- 'Bandits' - Armed gangs are terrorising inhabitants in northwest and central Nigeria by looting villages, stealing cattle, and taking people hostage.
+Armed gangs, known locally as bandits, are terrorising inhabitants in northwest and central Nigeria by looting villages, stealing cattle, and taking people hostage for ransom.

-Such seizures have become a frequent way for criminals to collect ransoms.

 Since December 2020, before the attack on Sunday, 730 children and students had been kidnapped.

+Gangs have often targeted schools in remote areas, where pupils live in dormitories with little security protection, before taking their victims deep into nearby forests to negotiate.

-On April 20, gunmen known locally as "bandits" stormed Greenfield University in northwestern Nigeria and kidnapped around 20 students, killing a member of the school's staff in the process.
+On April 20, gunmen stormed Greenfield University in northwestern Nigeria and kidnapped around 20 students, killing a member of the school's staff in the attack.

 Five students were executed a few days later to force families and the government to pay a ransom.